-The Large, Beautiful Village of Seelmann-Rovnoye
+The Large, Beautiful Village of Seelmann-Rovnoye on the Volga

 Das Grosse, Schoene Dorf Seelmann-Rownoje an der Wolga